sheracore/useful-linux-command-lines/README.md

 pkill -f tmux
 # remove all session except current session
 tmux kill-session -a

+control + b  and  < ----> rename
+control + b  and  c ----> new window control + b  and  z ----> zoom control + b and   " ----> separate screen horizontal control + b and   % ----> separate screen vertical
+control + b and   w ----> show all sessionstmux
 ```
 ## Grep
 #### To see resource file of grep result use '-r or -lr' switch or just grep without 'ls | grep'